AppDynamics Application Intelligence Platform

 Your AppDynamics account access key.
 Ignored if controllerTenancyMode=single.

-The password for the Controller root user.
+The Controller root user password.
 The root user is a Controller user account with privileges for accessing the system Administration Console.
 New in 3.8.4 This password is used for the admin user of the built-in Glassfish application server as well.
 The Glassfish admin user lets you access the Glassfish console and the asadmin utility.

 The root user password repeated for validation purposes.